bolderbrush10/SearchlightAssault/README.md

 -> The interesting behaviors are in control-searchlight.lua
 ```

+### Turtle
+Usage of the term "Turtle" is a reference to the rendering mechanism of some old, beginner-friendly programming languages (such as 'Logo', from 1960's).

+The idea is to imagine a turtle with a marker held in its tail, and wherever this turtle goes, it leaves behind a line.
+You'd write a program specifiying distances & directions for the turtle to follow.
+And thus, you'd control the turtle to control rendering a picture.

+And in this mod, our turtle, instead of drawing a line, will render a spotlight effect.

 ###Primary issues inflating SLOC:
 0. My brain has been poisoned by nearly a decade of working nigh-exclusively in C++
 0. No mechanism in the API to modify shooting range during runtime